-Here, Buttrick and Mazen note that Black political empowerment during Reconstruction (where Black men could vote and hold political office) was also explicitly perceived as a threat to White in-group power, which elicited southern White citizens to feel unsafe (see also, Anderson, 2021;

-Cottrol & Diamond, 1991; Dunbar-Ortiz, 2018; Winkler, 2011).
+Here, Buttrick and Mazen note that Black political empowerment during Reconstruction (where Black men voted and held political office; see, Wang, 1995) was also explicitly perceived as a threat to White group power, which elicited southern White citizens to feel unsafe (see also, Anderson, 2021; Cottrol & Diamond, 1991; Dunbar-Ortiz, 2018; Winkler, 2011).
 Therefore, White citizens' concerns about collective power and the status of their racial in-group in the post-Civil War period continued to implicate felt safety just as it did before the war-and guns continued to be perceived as a way to mitigate both these concerns.

-Importantly, the function of guns to potentially assuage concerns about safety and group power was not lost on Black people during the post-Civil War period, as concerns about White backlash to Black freedom and empowerment also elicited Black Americans to feel unsafe.
+Importantly, the function of guns to potentially assuage concerns about safety and in-group power was not lost on Black people during the post-Civil War period, as concerns about White backlash to Black freedom and empowerment also elicited Black Americans to feel unsafe.
 Following the norms of the broader society and spurred by their participation in the war for their own freedom, many Black Americans took up arms to protect themselves and their community (Winkler, 2011).
 As Buttrick and Mazen do, tracing the symbolism of guns from this period to the present is vital, as it helps illuminate the potential unique ways that Black Americans have come to view the purpose and symbolism of firearms.

-Understanding firearms as a symbolic source of collective power among Black

-Americans requires understanding how individuals who belong to historically marginalized and oppressed groups define and perceive their in-group's collective power (e.g., Belmi & Laurin, 2016; Twali et al., 2023).
-Twali & colleagues (2023) demonstrate that Black American's lay theories of collective power expand beyond dominant/subordinate relationships (see also, Combahee River Collective, 1977/1995; Ture & Hamilton, 1967).
-In their study, Black Americans who perceived their in-group as powerful conceptualized group power as originating at the intragroup level, or from within the Black community (e.g., Black resilience to and continued resistance against racial oppression, increasing in-group solidarity).
+Understanding firearms as a symbolic source of collective power among Black Americans requires understanding how individuals who belong to historically marginalized and oppressed groups define and perceive their in-group's power (e.g., Belmi & Laurin, 2016; Twali et al., 2023).
+For example, Twali & colleagues (2023) demonstrate that Black American's lay theories of collective power expand beyond dominant/subordinate relationships (see also, Combahee River Collective, 1977/1995; Ture & Hamilton, 1967).
+In their study, Black Americans who perceived their racial ingroup as having power conceptualized power as originating at the intragroup level, or from within the Black community (e.g., Black resilience to and continued resistance against racial oppression, increasing in-group solidarity).
 Black Americans perceived collective power derived at the intragroup level to be fungible and able to help increase collective power at the intergroup (e.g., mobilizing out-group solidarity, being respected as a group; see, Simon & Oakes, 2006; Maner, 2017; Turner, 2005) and structural levels (e.g., Civil Rights, self-determination through voting; Twali et al., 2023).
 Therefore, for some Black Americans, firearms may symbolize collective power, yet the perceived form of collective power may be distinct due to Black American's experience and continual resistance of racial oppression throughout U.S. history.
-Firearms then may function as a perceived source of collective power, but unlike White Americans, the symbolic collective power guns represent may be less rooted in group dominance, but instead rooted in group empowerment-building in-group cohesion, resisting oppression, and obtaining out-group respect in pursuit of a racially egalitarian society (Twali et al., 2023).
+Firearms then may function as a perceived source of collective power, but unlike White Americans, the symbolic collective power guns represent may be less rooted in group dominance, but instead rooted in collective empowerment-building in-group cohesion, resisting oppression, and obtaining out-group respect in pursuit of a racially egalitarian society (Twali et al., 2023).

-Firearms as a source of Black collective empowerment to resist Jim Crow oppression
+Firearms as a Source of Black Collective Empowerment to Resist Jim Crow Oppression